ZhenyingZhu/StudyNotes/ASP.md

 - is a returned object to which you attach callbacks, instead of passing callbacks into a function.
 - Callbacks will never be called before the completion of the current run of the JavaScript event loop.
 - Promise can be chained together and return a new promise. `then(sucesscallback, failurecallback = null)` or `catch(failurecallback)`.
+- If a promise is rejected, one the events `rejectionhandled` and `unhandledrejection` will be sent to the global scope, normally `window`.
+- `Promise.resolve()` and `Promise.reject()` are shortcuts to manually create an already resolved or rejected promise respectively.
+- `Promise.all()` and `Promise.race()` are two composition tools for running asynchronous operations in parallel.

 Promise example and its equivalent.